Sycamore Canyon Student Handbook Click here

 For a dress code to be effective, parents and students must attend to students’ clothing before she or he leaves for school in the morning.
 As such, we expect and appreciate your cooperation in this regard.

 Cell Phone Usage - Elementary school students (K -5) may not use cell phones, Apple watches, wrist phones, or any other communicative device during the school day.
 Upon arrival at school, devices must be turned off and stored in the student's backpack.
 Students may use their devices after they are dismissed from school.
 Sycamore Canyon assumes no liability for lost or stolen electronic devices.
-Middle school students are able to use their phones before school and at lunch in designated areas in the middle school campus.
+Middle school students are able to use their cell phones before and after school ONLY.
 Students may not take pictures, video or make phone calls at any time during the school day.